netdata/netdata/docs/collect/system-metrics.md

 # Collect system metrics with Netdata

-Netdata collects thousands of metrics directly the operating systems of physical and virtual systems, IoT/edge devices, and [containers](/docs/collect/container-metrics.md) with zero configuration.
+Netdata collects thousands of metrics directly from the operating systems of physical and virtual systems, IoT/edge devices, and [containers](/docs/collect/container-metrics.md) with zero configuration.

 To gather system metrics, Netdata uses roughly a dozen plugins, each of which has one or more collectors for very specific metrics exposed by the host.
 The system metrics Netdata users interact with most for health monitoring and